joeltavarezestevez/addressapp/README.md

 This is an example solution to manage the customers for the X Company, where the customers can have N number of addresses.

 ## Used technologies
+- NodeJS
+- Express
+- EJS
+- MongoDB
+- Mongoose

 ## Installation

 This app requires [Node.js](https://nodejs.org/) v10+ to run.

-Configure the .env file with your database server configuration, install the dependencies and start the server.
+- Configure the .env file with your database server configuration.

 ```sh
 DB_HOST=DATABASE_HOST_ADDRESS